NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The distributed optimizer is a memory-optimized data-parallel deployment method.
 It shards the optimizer states and the high-precision master parameters across data-parallel GPUs instead of replicating them.
 At the parameter optimizer step, each data-parallel GPU updates its shard of parameters.
 Since each GPU needs its own gradient shard, the distributed optimizer conducts reduce-scatter of the parameter gradients instead of all-reduce of them.
 Then, the updated parameter shards are all-gathered across data-parallel GPUs.
 This approach significantly reduces the memory need of large-scale LLM training.
 Also, when the precision of the gradient is higher than the parameter precision, the split execution of gradient reduce-scatter and parameter all-gather can reduce the total communication volume.
 This split collective execution increases the total computation to overlap with the communication, which improves the overlap opportunity.

-More information please refer to https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/parallelisms.html.
+For more information, please refer to https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/parallelisms.html.